jordansimons20/Proxy/README.md

 # Proxy
 Proxy web server.

-This branch is the prototype of the proxy web server project.
-As development continues, this branch will remain.
-The prototype simply creates a server, and displays an HTTP request to the user, or stops the server via signal.
-The events are decided at random.
-The prototype lacks actual proxy functionality, but serves as a foundation with the architectual design implemented.
+This proxy web server has been developed entirely in C, and follows the attached UML model.
+Currently, the server is able to fulfill GET, POST, and PUT HTTP requests.
+The server currently cannot handle Partial Content responses, which will be a future implementation.

 To run, simply use the attached makefile, and run the server.
 The server uses port 8080.